BITCOIN WORLD: Will Wall Street Have a Crypto-Market?

 Investors in Bitcoin and other digital currencies don’t like the idea either.
 A broadly-used national e-currency would make any privately-mined digital currency redundant.

 There are problems.
-Even with a perfectly functional blockchain technology supporting the national e-currency, a central bank would find that to successfully launch and manage a national e-currency would be a huge challenge.
+An expert in Aktien Kaufen für Anfänger says that even with a perfectly functional blockchain technology supporting the national e-currency, a central bank would find that to successfully launch and manage a national e-currency would be a huge challenge.
 It would need to considerably expand its staff (and skills) and perhaps its presence on the ground, with information offices to assist users.
 And it would probably also require overhauling the whole tax system, not a minor task.